MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-foreach.md

 # Using foreach and iterators for manual parallel execution

 Although RevoScaleR performs parallel execution automatically, you can manage parallel execution yourself using the open-source [foreach package](https://CRAN.R-project.org/package=foreach).
 This package provides a looping structure for R script.
 When you need to loop through repeated operations, and you have multiple processors or nodes to work with, you can use **foreach** in your script to execute a forloop in parallel.
-Developed by Microsoft, foreach is an open source package that is bundled with Machine Learning Server but is also available on the Comprehensive R Archive Network, CRAN.
+Developed by Microsoft, foreach is an open-source package that is bundled with Machine Learning Server but is also available on the Comprehensive R Archive Network, CRAN.

 > [!Tip]
 > One common approach to parallelization is to see if the iterations